English Literature with Sociology BA (Hons) – 2020 entry

 Choosing to study literature at Surrey means you will examine the most vital and influential works of literature from the medieval period to the present day.

-On this course you will acquire extensive knowledge of literary texts and discourses, learning the critical skills to analyse these works and developing the cultural vocabulary to communicate your ideas about them.
+You’ll gain extensive knowledge of literary texts and discourses, learning the critical skills to analyse these works and developing the specialist vocabulary to communicate your ideas about them.

 Your sociology modules will give you a sound grounding in the concepts, theories and principles of sociology, and their application.
 They will enable you to use a range of analytical tools in order to evaluate and conduct sociological research on contemporary society and culture.